Curtis Fleming: After Middlesbrough

 Fleming briefly joined Shelbourne in the League of Ireland (managed by former St. Patrick's Athletic colleague Pat Fenlon), and played in the Champions League qualifiers, but at the end of the Irish 2005 season, Fleming officially retired.

 International career

 Fleming was born in England to a Jamaican father and Irish mother, and moved to Ireland when he was a few months old.
-He made his international debut for Ireland in Prague against the Czech Republic national football team on 29 April 1996 (and in the process netting St. Patrick's Athletic another £50,000 as part of his transfer deal).
+He made his international debut for Ireland in Prague against the Czech Republic national team on 29 April 1996 (and in the process netting St. Patrick's Athletic another £50,000 as part of his transfer deal).
 He would go on to win 10 caps under Mick McCarthy.

 After retirement

 Fleming later worked as a pundit on Setanta Sports for a period during 2006 and was linked with the position of assistant manager to Pat Fenlon at Derry City in the League of Ireland.
 His playing career has continued at an amateur level, with Fleming appearing regularly in the 2006–07 season for Northern League side Billingham Synthonia as a central defender.

 Curtis is a valued supporter of the charity Show Racism the Red Card and spoke with passion and humour about his experiences of racism in the game at SRTRC's fifteenth anniversary event at UNISON HQ on 3 August 2011.

 Curtis Fleming is also a patron of the charity Justice First and took part in a fundraising event at Goals Soccer Saturday with his team The Misfits losing 5–2 in the final to Hope athletic.
 Despite this Curtis graciously handed over the trophy to the winners.